Climate Action

 • The vision, what our group aims to be by 2030

-• Commitment
+• Commitments

-• Indicators / Targets (KPI / KGI)
+• Indicators / Targets (KPIs / KGIs)

-The Sustainability Management Committee
+Sustainability Management Department

 • Sustainability-related policy formulation, promotion, and disclosure of information

-• Coordination between departments on monitoring indicators, gathering / organization of information.
+• Coordination between departments on monitoring indicators, gathering / organization of information

 • Sharing best practices of SDGs with the Group and ensuring its continuity